LoloziAnas/coin-tracker-android/README.md

 volumes, market caps, ATHs, return rates and more.

 ## What I learned
-- Fetch data from the Internet with Coinpaprika API
+- Fetch data from the Internet with Coinpaprika API.
-- Use adapters and custom list layouts to populate list views
+- Use adapters and custom list layouts to populate list views.
-- Incorporate libraries to simplify the amount of code you need to write
+- Incorporate libraries to simplify the amount of code you need to write.
 - Build a fully featured application that looks and feels natural on the latest Android operating system.

 ## Libraries